icidel/jeedom/README.md

 [Jeedom Software] (http://jeedom.fr/index.php)

-#How to use this image
+#How to use this set of containers

 First We have to run a mysql container <= 5.6.21 (Actually there is a bug with PDO and mysql > 5.6.21 so we con't use mysql:latest)